-Dissenting opinions about the origin of extant amphibians have been expressed for several decades (see Schoch and Milner 2004 for a historical review [Schoch, 2004 #11171]).
+Other hypotheses about the origin of extant amphibians have been available in the literature for nearly as long a time (see Schoch and Milner 2004 for a historical review [Schoch, 2004 #11171]).
 These were initially formulated especially for the urodeles and caecilians, which are less similar to temnospondyls and lack a tympanic middle ear (which is present in most anurans and often inferred for at least some temnospondyls but absent in lepospondyls).
 Thus, Steen (1938 [Steen, 1938 #1155]) highlighted similarities in the palate (broad cultriform process of the parasphenoid) and cheek (loss of several bones) between lysorophian lepospondyls and urodeles.
 Carroll and Currie (1975 [Carroll, 1975 #1003]) and Carroll and Holmes (1980 [Carroll, 1980 #1040]) argued that the exant amphibians had three distinct origins among early stegocephalians; while they accepted an origin of anurans among temnospondyls, they suggested that urodeles and caecilians originated from two distinct groups of lepospondyls (Rhynchonkos for caecilians, Hapsidopareiidae for urodeles).
 Later, based mostly on developmental similarities between the temnospondyl Apateon and urodeles, Carroll (2001, 2007) and Fröbisch et al. (2007) proposed another hypothesis involving a triphyletic origin of lissamphibians, with an origin of anurans and urodeles from two distinct temnospondyl groups, while the caecilians would remain in the lepospondyl clade.
 This is what we call the polyphyly hypothesis (PH).
 We have tested two versions.
-One (called PH1; Fig. 1e) was cautiously suggested by Fröbisch et al. (2007); it agrees with the paleontological consensus in placing all or most lepospondyls closer to Amniota than to Temnospondyli (Fig. 1b; Sigurdsen and Green 2011; Pardo et al. 2017a, b: fig. S6; Marjanović and Laurin 2019; Clack et al. 2019; Mann et al. 2019).
+One (here called PH1; Fig. 1e) was cautiously suggested by Fröbisch et al. (2007); it agrees with the paleontological consensus in placing all or most lepospondyls closer to Amniota than to Temnospondyli (Fig. 1b; Sigurdsen and Green 2011; Pardo et al. 2017a, b: fig. S6; Marjanović and Laurin 2019; Clack et al. 2019; Mann et al. 2019).
 The other (PH2; Fig. 1f) is modified to make Lissamphibia monophyletic with respect to Amniota, a fact we consider demonstrated beyond reasonable doubt by multiple phylogenetic analyses of molecular data (Fig. 1a; Irisarri et al. 2017; Feng et al. 2017; and references cited therein); this comes at the expense of contradicting the paleontological consensus, which was not yet established when Milner (1993: 16–18, fig. 5B) argued for something like the PH2 as one of two more or less equal possibilities.
 Anderson (2007) and Anderson et al. (2008) found lissamphibian diphyly, specifically a monophyletic, exclusive Batrachia among the temnospondyls while keeping the caecilians among the lepospondyls (DH1; Fig. 1g).
-Pardo et al. (2017b: fig. 2, S7 [Pardo, 2017 #22772]) presented a similar hypothesis, with batrachians and caecilians having separate origins within the temnospondyls (DH2; Fig. 1h).
-Further, a monophyletic origin of all extant amphibians among lepospondyls has also been proposed (Laurin 1998 [Laurin, 1998 #3667]; Pawley 2006: appendix 16; Marjanović and Laurin 2009, 2013, 2019 [Marjanović, 2013 #19423][Marjanović, 2019 #23308]).
+Pardo et al. (2017b: fig. 2, S7 [Pardo, 2017 #22772]) presented a similar hypothesis, with batrachians and caecilians having separate origins within the temnospondyls (DH2; Fig. 1h); we should point out, however, that their dataset contained only temnospondyls and lissamphibians, and while they found the DH2 using Bayesian inference, it was only one of four equally parsimonious results (see Marjanović and Laurin 2019 for this fact and a discussion of Bayesian analysis of paleontological datasets).
+Further, a monophyletic origin of all extant amphibians among lepospondyls has also been proposed (Laurin 1998 [Laurin, 1998 #3667]; Pawley 2006: appendix 16; Marjanović and Laurin 2009, 2013a, 2019 [Marjanović, 2013 #19423][Marjanović, 2019 #23308]).
 This will be referred to below as the lepospondyl hypothesis (LH; Fig. 1d).